Bruges, Belgium

 What are the visa & residency requirements in Bruges?

 "In order to visit Bruges, visitors must obtain a Schengen visa from the Belgian Embassy or Consulate in their home country.
 The application process for a Schengen visa includes submitting a valid passport, a completed application form, two passport-sized photographs, proof of travel insurance, and proof of sufficient funds.
 In order to obtain residency in Bruges, Belgium, applicants must first obtain a residence permit from the Belgian Immigration Office.
 The application process for a residence permit includes submitting a valid passport, a completed application form, two passport-sized photographs, proof of sufficient funds, proof of accommodation, and proof of health insurance.
-Additionally, applicants may be required to provide proof of employment or proof of study in Belgium," wrote one expat living in Bruges.
+Additionally, applicants may be required to provide proof of employment or proof of study in Belgium," said an expat in Bruges.

 Why do people move to Bruges?